 All aspects of our material reality are measurable, tangible and experienceable through our sense of perception.
 Our perception permits us to observe, feel, hear the world around us.
 Material reality is the solidified layer of association we have to the world outside of our physical body.

-Reality is simply what we perceive to be real, and what we perceive to be real is what we believe and understand to be true.
+Reality is what we perceive to be real, and what we see to be real is what we believe and understand to be true.
 What we think and understand to be true is based upon our thoughts and judgements.
-What we perceive is often determined by our expectations and what we’re each looking out for.
+What we perceive is often determined by what we’re looking for and our expectations.

 Have you ever considered whether ‘time’ is a real entity or not?
 People who understand the fundamental laws of physics, appreciate that the differentiation between yesterday, today, and tomorrow is nothing more than a steadfast illusion.
 Everything we can imagine is present to us.